Dragsters/Artist-InMe/README.md

 chat with them, and also sell their products.

 currently under development.

-unstable for mobile and small devices. see the dev deployment here[artist-inme.herokuapp.com]
+unstable for mobile and small devices.

+see the dev deployment on [heroku](https://artist-inme.herokuapp.com)

 ## how to generate build
 ##### steps: